CaOaC/Mitosis/README.md

-The representative simulated trajectories for both the puly sequence-distance-dependent model and the spatial-distance-dependent model are attached at [https://drive.google.com/drive/folders/1t2pTvgPTHxSTNimGVahHoQ1uWVwCQbTx?usp=sharing](https://drive.google.com/drive/folders/1t2pTvgPTHxSTNimGVahHoQ1uWVwCQbTx?usp=sharing) ("Output_sequence dependent.zip" and "Output_r dependent.zip").
+The representative simulated trajectories for both the puly sequence-distance-dependent model and the domain-specific spatial-distance-dependent model are attached at [https://drive.google.com/drive/folders/1t2pTvgPTHxSTNimGVahHoQ1uWVwCQbTx?usp=sharing](https://drive.google.com/drive/folders/1t2pTvgPTHxSTNimGVahHoQ1uWVwCQbTx?usp=sharing) ("Output_sequence dependent.zip" and "Output_r dependent.zip").
 Each compressed file contains at least 13 simulated trajectories to ensure repeatability by starting with different random initial configurations.
-Drag the corresponding ".dump" file and ".data" into the OVITO at the same time to watch the evolution of the simulation trajectory.
+Drag the corresponding ".dump" file and ".data" files into OVITO simultaneously to view the evolution of the simulation trajectory.
 The kicking numbers for each bead per unit time are recorded in the ".txt" file.